Skip Navigation

 Ordering your kit

 Getting started with Nebula Genomics is as easy as ordering anything else online.
-All you’ll need to do is pick out which of the three plans you’d like to use and add it to your cart.
-Once it’s there, pick out your subscription rate – you won’t be charged until after your results are ready.
+All you’ll need to do is pick out which of the three tests you’d like to use and add it to your cart.
+Once it’s there, you’ll have to select your subscription rate — a lifetime membership is paid for at checkout, but the quarterly and yearly options won't be charged until after your results are ready.
 You can pay using any major credit card, PayPal, or Venmo.
 Nebula Genomics offers free shipping worldwide, so you won’t have to worry about extra payments sneaking up on you.

-No matter what plan you’ve chosen, your kit will ship 2-3 days after you order it.
+No matter which test you choose, your kit will ship 2-3 days after you order it.

 Creating an account